-LCT has global patents pending entitled "Treatment of CNS disease with encapsulated inducible choroid plexus cells".
+LCT has filed PCT application No. PCT/US2016/032543 entitled "Treatment of CNS disease with encapsulated inducible choroid plexus cells" and US application No. 15/154,709 was published 15 December 2016.
 LCT also has gene chip analysis of NTCELL identifying multiple growth and trophic factors, antioxidants, chaperone molecules and other bioactive components.